dustinpfister/blog_posts/_posts/linux-xxd.md

 ### 1.1 - Linux xxd and echo commands with piping

 To start off this set of examples here is something that can be done in the command line right now that will not create a file or do anything weird.
 With that said there is using the Linux echo command to just quickly create some standard output by way of a string that is given by way of an argument.
-When calling the Linux echo command I can give the -n option which will make it so that the echo command will not append a new line character after generating some standard output in the form of a string.
+When calling the [Linux echo](/2019/08/15/linux-echo/) command I can give the -n option which will make it so that the echo command will not append a new line character after generating some standard output in the form of a string.
 I am then piping this standard output created with echo into the standard input of the xxd command which I am using the the postscript option.
 The end result is then the hex form of the text that I have given to echo.

+For example if one takes a moment to look at an [ASCII table](https://www.asciitable.com/) they will find that the hex for the letter 'A' is '41'.
+So then is the letter 'A' is what I give for echo and then pipe that to xxd the result should be '41', and sure enough that is what happens.

 ```
 $ echo -n "A" | xxd -p
 41
 ```

+So then great the Linux xxd command can be used to generate hex from a text source that is piped into it from another command.
+However it is also possible to read and create files with xxd alone, as well as do something like with this example only pipe and redirect to create what I want.
+This example alone should be enough actually when it comes to working with everything there is to work with in Linux, but never the less I should take a moment to cover at least a few more examples.

 ### 1.2 - Linux redirection and xxd